EVORA-project/evora-ontology/models/docs/format.md

 # Slot: format (format)

-_The file type or format that indicates how the data within the file is structured_
+_The file type or format that indicates how the data within the file is structured._